fritzone/obfy/README.md

 Those who dislike the usage of CAPITAL letters in code may find the framework to be annoying.
 This is intentionally like this, because of the need to have familiar words that a developer instantly can connect to, and also to subscribe to the C++ rule, that macros should be uppercase.

 This brings us back to the swampy area of C++ and macros.
 There are several voices whispering loudly that macros have nothing to do in a C++ code, and there are several voices echoing back that macros if wisely used can help C++ code as well as good old style C. I personally have nothing against the wise use of macros, indeed they came to be very helpful while developing this framework.

+And last, but not least, the numeric value wrappers do not work with floating point numbers.
+This is due to the fact that extensive binary operations are used on the number to obfuscate its value and this would be impossible to accomplish with floating point values.

 # References